-Kendra Wilkinson Shares Heartbreaking Goodbye to Her Kids as She Moves to Vegas
+Kendra Wilkinson Shares Heartbreaking Goodbye To Her Kids As She Moves To Vegas

-Kendra Wilkinson took to Instagram to share an emotional goodbye message about her two children.
+Kendra Wilkinson Baskett took to Instagram to share an emotional goodbye message about her two children.

-Wilkinson is currently in Las Vegas for a role in a comedic live show, “Sex Tips for Straight Women from a Gay Man.”
+Wilkinson is currently in Las Vegas to star in a comedic live show entitled “Sex Tips for Straight Women from a Gay Man.”
 The Kendra On Top star will appear alongside Queer Eye for the Straight Guy‘s Jai Rodriguez for at 12-week run at the Paris Las Vegas hotel.

 Videos by PopCulture.com